almhdy24/JsonShelter/README.md

 ### Method 3: Download as Archive 📦

 You can also download a release archive from GitHub.
 Simply visit the [releases page](https://github.com/almhdy24/JsonShelter/releases) and grab the latest version as a ZIP file.
-Extract it to your project directory afterward.
+Extract it to your project directory.

 ## Usage 📖